ArticleProperty Spotlight

 Produce stand at Mercado Benito Juarez Photo by Angela Fairhurst

 The heart of most Mexican towns is its public market, and Puerto Escondido is no exception.
-Mercado Benito Juarez has hundreds of stores and stalls selling everything from fresh fish, meat, poultry, flowers, Oaxacan cheese and produce to clothing, pottery and kitchenware.
+Mercado Benito Juarezhas hundreds of stores and stalls selling everything from fresh fish, meat, poultry, flowers, Oaxacan cheese and produce to clothing, pottery and kitchenware.
 Beyond the marketplace you can find specialty foods such as homemade peanut butter, chocolate with cinnamon, and coffee.

 Wooden looms at Mercado Benito Juarez Photo by Angela Fairhurst